fatihaybsn/Orin-Stage/README.md

 This is a project-maintained Launchpad PPA, not a package from the official Ubuntu archive.

+The package installs the `ostg` command together with the core runtime dependencies Orin Stage owns.
+You do **not** need to clone this repository, manually install those dependencies one by one, or maintain a project virtual environment for normal use.

-Then check the host:
+After installation, check the host:

 ```bash
 ostg --version
 ostg doctor
 ```

-The Debian package installs the `ostg` command and the runtime dependencies Orin Stage owns.
-You do **not** need to clone this repository or maintain a project virtual environment for normal use.
+`ostg doctor` verifies that the host is ready for Orin Stage.
+Package installation alone does not guarantee that every required host setting or external tool is ready.
+If doctor finds a problem, it reports the issue and, where appropriate, shows a `Fix:`, `Action:`, or `Hint:` telling you what to do next.

+Apply the reported fixes or actions as needed, then run `ostg doctor` again.
+Once the required checks pass, you can continue with target acquisition and workspace creation.

+`ostg doctor` only diagnoses the host and provides guidance; it does not silently install packages or reconfigure the system for you.

 ### NVIDIA SDK Manager